CV of Dr. rer. nat. habil. Wolfgang Doster

 Later I focused on the pH dependence and the protonation of the distal histidine of myoglobin and its effect on ligand binding, which was also published in Biochemistry.
 We also looked at a mutant without histidine, Hemoglobin Zürich.
 The protonation of the distal histidine became a major issue in later kinetic and mutation studies of heme proteins.
 As an independent project, I studied the CO binding to horse raddish peroxidase and the role of molecular tunneling, published in J.Mol.
 Biol.

-In 1982 I got a second post doc position at the Technical University Munich in the amorphous metal group of Edgar Lüscher.
-Edgar was quite nice, but there was very little equipment for a biophysicist, I had to start from scratch, there was no support from other German biophysics groups, for instance F. Parak.
+In 1982 I got a second post doc position at the Technical University Munich in the condensed matter group of Edgar Lüscher.
+Edgar was very supportive, but there was very little equipment for a biophysicist, I had to start from scratch, there was little support from other German biophysics groups.
 I started with an old dispersive IR spectrometer and a DSC1 to study the low temperature properties of protein hydration water.
 We introduced the concept of a glass transition from discontinuities in the IR spectra and a step in the specific heat.
 We also performed time resolved Brillouin difference experiments with lysozyme solutions with an old ruby pulse laser (published in Biopolymers).

 At a Biophysics Conference in Bristol about 1987 I met Steve Cusack and we decided to perform inelastic neutron scattering experiments of hydrated proteins at low temperatures.
 The idea was to investigate the glass forming process on a faster times scale, faster than 100 s.
 Initially, it was very difficult to convince the bio-committee to support experiments with biomolecules at sub-physiological temperatures.
 The Institut Laue Langevin in Grenoble around 1988 was a great place to work with people with broad knowledge.
 The relevance of elastic neutron scattering to molecular motions I learned from Franz Fujara and W. Petry who studied liquid dynamics (glycerol, OTP) and the glass transition.
 This dynamic transition would show up as an anomalous increase in the linear temperature dependence of molecular displacements.
 Our data on hydrated proteins looked very similar to what other collegues measured for just solvents.
 We had the impression that before understanding protein dynamics, we had to cope with liquid dynamics.
 These were the great days, where in Munich mode coupling theory of the liquid glass transition was developed by Wolfgang Götze and his group.
 The theory predicts directly the neutron scattering spectra and their temperature dependence.
 In 1988 we first published a paper comparing myoglobin simulations with our neutron scattering experiments, a combined effort of Cusack, Smith and Martin Karplus.
-In 1989 we published a letter in Nature on the dynamical transition.
+In 1989 I published a letter in Nature with S. Cusack and W. Petry on the protein dynamical transition.
 We had developed our own ideas, related to the glass transition of hydration water coupled to protein motions.
 With these and other new experiments on a home-made flash photolysis spectrometer I proposed new features to Frauenfelders conformational substate model.
-Never propose new ideas before you are well established.